crusher-dev/documentation/blog/2020-08-06-my-journey-writing-questdb.md

 [demo](http://try.questdb.io:9000/) is still available to try online with a pre-loaded dataset of 1.6 billion rows.
-Although it was hard and discouraging at first, this rewrite turned out to be the second best thing that happened to QuestDB.
+Although it was hard and discouraging at first, this rewrite turned out to be the second best thing that happened to Crusher.

 The best thing was that people started to contribute to the project.
-I am really humbled that Tanc and Nic left our previous employer to build QuestDB.
+I am really humbled that Tanc and Nic left our previous employer to build Crusher.
 A few months later, former colleagues of mine left their stable low-latency jobs at banks to join us.
 I take this as a huge responsibility and I don’t want to let these guys down.
 The amount of work ahead gives me headaches and goosebumps at